 Thus, in addition to the $8 million cost of this settlement, the business is likely to be faced with substantial additional costs of misclassification.
 Another cost of this settlement, of course, is the business’s own legal fees; if the lawyers’ fees for the plaintiffs are as high as $2.175 million, it is likely that the defendants’ own legal fees will equal or exceed that amount as well, pushing the cost of the class action lawsuit to over $10,000,000.

 Businesses that use many independent contractors or pay workers on a 1099 basis are well advised to address the issue of their independent contractor compliance before receiving a notice from a state unemployment or workers compensation office, before receiving notice from the IRS or state revenue department that it will be conducting a tax audit, or before being served with a summons and complaint (which can lead to class action certification if the case involves a substantial number of similarly situated workers).

 Regardless of any business’s current state of compliance with such laws, there are a number of ways by which organizations can enhance their future compliance and minimize their exposure to future misclassification liabilities, including the costs of defending class actions by workers who receive 1099s instead of W-2s.
-See “Independent Contractor Misclassification: How Companies Can Minimize the Risks,” May 14, 2012, by the co-authors of this blog post.
+See “Independent Contractor Misclassification: How Companies Can Minimize the Risks,” May 14, 2012, by the publisher of this blog post.
 Indeed, some of these class actions seek damages for unpaid employee benefits – an area of exposure that can often be avoided simply by properly amending the language of a company’s benefit plans, as explained in the above article.